Donate Sponsor

 two tabby kittens in a cardboard box

-It’s possible that the mother cat is still looking after the kittens but has been temporarily scared away by something, perhaps by your presence, or is out searching for food.
-Therefore, unless the kittens are in direct danger, keep away from them for three to four hours and then check back to see if the mum has returned.
+It’s possible that the mother cat is still looking after the kittens.
+They may have been temporarily scared away by something, or be out searching for food.
+Unless the kittens are in direct danger, keep away from them for three to four hours.
+Then check back to see if the mum has returned.
 You could even leave some cat food nearby to entice the mum back to her kittens.

-It’s best for kittens to remain with their mother for the first eight weeks of their life, as they get important antibodies from her milk that help protect them from infectious diseases, and they learn useful skills and behaviours from her.
-If you try to handle or move newborn kittens when their mum is still caring for them, she may then reject them or even kill them.
+It’s best for kittens to remain with their mother for the first eight weeks of their life.
+They get important antibodies from her milk that help protect them from infectious diseases.
+They also learn useful skills and behaviours from her.
+If you try to handle or move newborn kittens when their mum is still caring for them, she may reject them or even kill them.

 If the kittens are in direct danger